The law allows you to file a food poisoning lawsuit against the

 - “Consuming raw or undercooked meats, poultry, seafood, shellfish or eggs may increase your risk of foodborne illness, especially if you have certain medical conditions.”

 The California Retail Food Code requires a Consumer Advisory for certain foods that are sold raw, undercooked, or not processed to eliminate pathogens.
-However, an advisory is not the same as a California liability waiver agreement.
 This includes:

 - Beef